mosaicml/composer/README.md

   </a>
 </p>

-Composer is designed to train these benchmarks and your custom benchmarks <b>as efficiently as possible</b>.
-In addition to <b>carefully tuned implementations of all aspects of the training process</b>, Composer includes <b>more than two dozen speedup methods</b> that modify the training algorithm to (1) reduce the time necessary to train models to standard _quality_ (i.e., accuracy, perplexity, or other metrics of interest) and (2) increase the quality of models trained for a standard amount of time.
+Composer is designed to train your models <b>as efficiently as possible</b> though <b>carefully tuned implementations of all aspects of the training process</b>.
+With our speed-up methods, (1) reduce the time necessary to train models to standard _quality_ (i.e., accuracy, perplexity, or other metrics of interest) and (2) increase the quality of models trained for a standard amount of time.
-You can use these methods through Composer's built-in training loop or apply them to your existing codebase.
+You can use these methods through Composer's built-in training loop or apply them to your own code.

-In summary, Composer features:
+Composer features:
 - 20+ methods for speeding up training networks for computer vision and language modeling.
 Don't waste hours trying to reproduce research papers when Composer has done the work for you.
 - An easy-to-use trainer that has been written to be as performant as possible and [integrates best practices](https://www.mosaicml.com/blog/5-best-practices-for-efficient-model-training) for efficient training.
 - Functional forms of all of our speedup methods that allow you to integrate them into your existing training loop.